Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 Clone PUREstack so you get the right files with the right directory structure
 ```
 git clone https://github.com/Virgil-TD/PUREstack.git \
-${DOCKERPROJECTS}${STACKSDIR}${PUREDIR}
+~/dockerprojects/stacks/pure
 ```
   3a.
 Pi-hole volume directories and permissions
 ---
 - Pi-hole runs as root inside the container
 - It can create and manage its own volume directories without manual chown or mkdir
 - Configuration is normally handled via the Pi-hole web GUI
-- If you want to enforce specific settings, define them in docker-compose (e.g. environment variables)
+- If you want to enforce specific settings, define them in docker-compose or an additional .env file
-- For more details, refer to the official Pi-hole Docker documentation: https://docs.pi-hole.net/hosting/docker/

   3b.
 Unbound volume directories and permissions
 ---